Register Your Spruce Number

 This is a unique identifying number assigned to your business when you register it with the federal government.

-Your EIN, business name, and address can be found on an SS-4 form, W-9, or filed tax documents.
+United States: Your EIN, business name, and address can be found on an SS-4 form, W-9, or filed tax documents.
 If you’re unable to locate any documents with your business information, visit the IRS website for how to find your business information

-What if I don’t have an EIN or BIN?
+What if I don’t have a business registration number, such as an EIN?

 What business name should I use?

+You must use the official legal name of your business that matches your business registration number (EIN or BN), if you have one.
 This may be a different name than your Spruce organization name, and what you enter in the Phone Registration form will not affect your organization name in Spruce or what your customers see when you call or message them.

 What business address should I use?